wp-plugins/loudervoice/readme.txt

 Upload the LouderVoice plugin to your site and activate it.

-Go to Settings -> LouderVoice Settings and add your LouderVoice API key, Facebook App ID, and LouderVoice CSS Directory.
+Go to Settings -> LouderVoice Settings and add your LouderVoice API key, Facebook App ID, and LouderVoice CSS URL.
 LouderVoice will give you these it you don't already have them.

 Then create a new page on your site where you wish to display reviews and tick the "Enable Reviews" box.
 Decide on the basic options presented and finally decide if you want opening reviewing on that page or you want a separate private review-writing page which you invite people to.